-Heterochromia Treatment with laser – Causes of Heterochromia
+Heterochromia Treatment with laser-Causes of Heterochromia

 Have you ever seen a person with eyes of varying colors?
-There are very few individuals like this in the world.
 This condition is referred to as heterochromia.
-What is heterochromia?
-Heterochromia is the presence of different colors in anatomy.
+What is heterochromia iridum?
+Heterochromia is the presence of different colors in eyes or irises.
 It is typically found in the iris, but can occasionally be observed in the hair and skin.
-Heterochromia is caused by a melanin deficiency or excess (pigment).
+Heterochromia is caused by a melanin deficiency or after some conditions.
 This could be a result of genetic mosaicism, chimerism, disease, or trauma.
+Thare are 3 types pf heterochromia : central heterochromia,complete heterochromia and sectoral heterochromia.
+According to this the first successful laser eye surgery treatment of heterochromia done by Dr.Mete and this treatment started the cosmetic eye color change process in the world.

-The quantity of melanin in the iris determines whether our eyes are blue, green, brown, or hazel.
+The quantity of melanin in the iris determines whether our eyes are blue, green eyes, brown, or hazel.
 While brown eyes contain the most melanin, blue eyes contain the least in iris.
-After the first successful laser treatment of heterochromia by Dr.Mete in the world, cosmetic eye color change treatments started today.

 We can say that “heterochromia” results from different excess or deficiency concentrations in the distribution of melanin.
-Contrary to popular belief, heterochromia does not impair vision because it is not a disease and poses no threat to our health unless it increases significantly.
-Although you do not necessarily need to be treated for heterochromia, if it affects your psychological state, we can successfully solve your problem with the laser method.
-There are exceptions to this.
+Contrary to what most people think, heterochromia doesn’t make it hard to see because it’s not a disease and doesn’t hurt our health unless it gets really bad.You don’t have to get treated for heterochromia, but if it makes you feel bad, we can use the laser method to help you.There are exceptions to this.
 For example, if a tumor or a subsequent disease (such as pigment dispersion syndrome, etc.) has developed, this condition must be treated.

 The amount of melanin pigment in the iris, which gives the eye its color, determines how light or dark the eye is.

-Although a distinction is often made between heterochromia that affects the eye completely or only partially (sectoral heterochromia), it is frequently classified as genetic (due to mosaicism or congenital) or acquired, with the iris being darker or lighter and an indication of the affected iris or part of the eye.
+Although a distinction is often made between heterochromia that affects the eye completely or only partially (sectoral heterochromia), it is frequently classified as genetic (due to mosaicism or congenital) or acquired, with the iris being darker or lighter as an indication of the affected iris or part of the eye.
 The majority of cases of heterochromia are caused by genetic factors such as chimerism or are inherited from a parent.
 Some of these cases are benign and devoid of pathology, while others are associated with diseases and syndromes.
 Sometimes, a change in eye color can result from illness or injury.

-It can be sporadic or benign, but can also be an indication of an eye disease.
+It can be sporadic or benign, but it can also be an indication of an eye disease.
 An abnormal iris can be congenital or acquired.
-Some diseases such as Horner’s syndrome, Fuchs heterochromic iridocyclitis, and oculodermal can cause it.Heterochromia refers to a color variation that can be seen in the eyes, but also in the hair and skin.
-The over- or under-distribution of melanin pigment, which is involved in all types of colour in the body, causes it.
-A mutation in the autosomal chromosomes, generally on the 8th chromosome, is the cause of this regional variation.It’s interesting to see that some people come to us for heterochromia therapy, while others apply to have heterochromia produced in their eyes by a laser.
+Some diseases, such as Horner’s syndrome, Fuchs heterochromic iridocyclitis, and oculodermal, can cause it.
+Heterochromia refers to a color variation that can be seen in the eyes, but also in the hair and skin.
+The over- or under-distribution of melanin pigment, which is involved in all types of color in the body, causes it.
+A mutation in the autosomal chromosomes, generally on the 8th chromosome, is the cause of this regional variation.
+It’s interesting to see that some people come to us for heterochromia therapy, while others apply to have heterochromia produced in their eyes by a laser.

 Dr. Mustafa Mete, who treated heterochromia for the first time in the world, claims that the new procedure increases the chances of success.
-Laser Heterochromia Treatment can be applied quite easily.
+Laser heterochromia treatment can be applied quite easily.
 We fixed many heterochromia cases by using lumineyes laser eye color change therapy.

-what is heterochromia?
+What is heterochromia?

-It is mostly seen in animals such as dogs and cats.
+It is a rare case in which the colors of the eyes are completely different.
+The term “heterochromia” is derived from Greek.
+The word “hetero” refers to something completely different, while “chroma” refers to this color.
+Heterochromia is mostly seen in animals such as dogs and cats.
 However, it is also sometimes found in humans.
 It is also called “Heterochromia iridium” or “Heterochromia iridis”.
 This is caused by differences in the distribution and concentration of animal pigment.
 Melanin pigment is the pigment that gives color to your eyes, hair, and skin.
+Also, heterochromia has completely different causes and various forms.

-Causes of Heterochromia
+Causes of heterochromia

-Heterochromia may be attributed to melanocytosis, Waardenburg syndrome, unilateral topical use of prostaglandins, and siderosis may be an etiological factor.
-The most common explanation for this situation is that it is innate, a result of genetics.
-This is usually the result of a benign mutation affecting the melanin pigment event in the iris.
-In a very detailed analysis, it was mentioned that central heterochromia would occur at birth.
+It was said in a very thorough analysis that central heterochromia would happen at birth.
 This will happen to anyone, whether they have a family history of heterochromia or not.
-It mostly has no effect on net controlling power and is not caused by any discomfort.
+It doesn’t generally cause any discomfort and has no impact on net controlling power.
 In such cases, the condition does not need any diagnosis or treatment.

 In addition, this condition will develop even as a result of an injury, illness, or medication.
 It is known as non-hereditary heterochromia.